TikhonJelvis/RL-book/book/chapter15/chapter15.md

 In the first approach (*Planning* the solution of Prediction/Control), we first need to "build a model".
 By "model" , we refer to the State-Reward Transition Probability Function $\mathcal{P}_R$.
 By "building a model", we mean estimating $\mathcal{P}_R$ from experiences data obtained by interacting with the MDP Environment $E$.
 How does the AI Agent do this?
 Well, this is a matter of estimating the conditional probability density function of pairs of (next state, reward), conditioned on a particular pair of (state, action).
 This is an exercise in Supervised Learning, where the $y$-values are (next state, reward) pairs and the $x$-values are (state, action) pairs.
 We covered how to do Supervised Learning in Chapter [-@sec:funcapprox-chapter].
 Also, note that Equation \eqref{eq:mrp-mle} in Chapter [-@sec:rl-prediction-chapter] provides a simple tabular calculation to estimate the $\mathcal{P}_R$ function for an MRP from a fixed, finite set of atomic experiences of (state, reward, next state) triples.
 Following this Equation, we had written the function `finite_mrp` to construct a `FiniteMarkovRewardProcess` (which includes a tabular $\mathcal{P}_R$ function of explicit probabilities of transitions), given as input a `Sequence[TransitionStep[S]]` (i.e., fixed, finite set of MRP atomic experiences).
 This approach can be easily extended to estimate the $\mathcal{P}_R$ function for an MDP.
 Ok - now we have a model $M$ in the form of an estimated $\mathcal{P}_R$.
 The next thing to do in this approach of *Planning* the solution of Prediction/Control is to use the model $M$ to estimate the requisite Value Function/Policy.
 There are two broad approaches to do this:

+\index{model!probabilities model}

 1. By constructing $\mathcal{P}_R$ as an explicit representation of probabilities of transitions, the AI Agent can utilize one of the Dynamic Programming Algorithms (eg: Policy Evaluation, Policy Iteration, Value Iteration) or a Tree-search method (by growing out a tree of future states/rewards/actions from a given state/action, eg: the MCTS/AMS algorithms we will cover later in this chapter).
 Note that in this approach, there is *no need to interact with an MDP Environment* since a model of transition probabilities are available that can be used to project any (probabilistic) future outcome (for any choice of action) that is desired to estimate the requisite Value Function/Policy.
 2. By treating $\mathcal{P}_R$ as a *sampling model*, by which we mean that the AI agent uses $\mathcal{P}_R$ as simply an (on-demand) interface to sample an individual pair of (next state, reward) from a given (state, action) pair.
 This means the AI Agent treats this *sampling model* view of $\mathcal{P}_R$ as a *Simulated MDP Environment* (let us refer to this Simulated MDP Environment as $S$).
-Note that $S$ serves as a proxy interaction-interface to the actual MDP Environment $E$.
-A significant advantage of interacting with $S$ instead of $E$ is that we can sample infinitely many times without any of the real-world interaction constraints that an actual MDP Environment $E$ poses.
+Note that $S$ serves as a proxy interaction-interface to the real MDP Environment $E$.
+A significant advantage of interacting with $S$ instead of $E$ is that we can sample infinitely many times without any of the real-world interaction constraints that a real MDP Environment $E$ poses.
 Think about a robot learning to walk on an actual street versus learning to walk on a simulator of the street's activities.
 Furthermore, the user could augment his/her views on top of an experiences-data-learnt simulator.
 For example, the user might say that the experiences data obtained by interacting with $E$ doesn't include certain types of scenarios but the user might have knowledge of how those scenarios would play out, thus creating a "human-knowledge-augmented simulator" (more on this in Chapter [-@sec:concluding-chapter]).
-By interacting with the simulated MDP Environment $S$ (instead of the actual MDP Environment $E$), the AI Agent can use any of the RL Algorithms we covered in Module III of this book to estimate the requisite Value Function/Policy.
+By interacting with the simulated MDP Environment $S$ (instead of the real MDP Environment $E$), the AI Agent can use any of the RL Algorithms we covered in Module III of this book to estimate the requisite Value Function/Policy.
 Since this approach uses a model $M$ (albeit a sampling model) and since this approach uses RL, we refer to this approach as *Model-Based RL*.
-To summarize this approach, the AI Agent first learns (supervised learning) a model $M$ as an approximation of the actual MDP Environment $E$, and then the AI Agent plans the solution to Prediction/Control by using the model $M$ in the form of a simulated MDP Environment $S$ which an RL algorithm interacts with.
+To summarize this approach, the AI Agent first learns (supervised learning) a model $M$ as an approximation of the real MDP Environment $E$, and then the AI Agent plans the solution to Prediction/Control by using the model $M$ in the form of a simulated MDP Environment $S$ which an RL algorithm interacts with.
 Here the Planning/Learning terminology often gets confusing to new students of this topic since this approach is supervised learning followed by planning (the planning being done with a Reinforcement Learning algorithm interacting with the learnt simulator).

+\index{model!sampling model}
+\index{simulator}
+\index{Markov decision process!environment!simulated environment}
+\index{supervised learning}
+\index{reinforcement learning!model-based}

 ![Planning with a Supervised-Learnt Model \label{fig:planning}](./chapter15/planning.png "Planning with a Supervised-Learnt Model")